-“At present, we have huge differences between Primary Care Trusts or Health Boards across the UK in access to NHS infertility treatment.
+Clare Lewis-Jones “At present, we have huge differences between Clinical Commissioning Groups and Health Boards across the UK in access to NHS infertility treatment.
 It is therefore understandable that some NHS patients are resistant to the move to SET.

 It is vital that ALL parts of the UK address this inequality as quickly as possible to offer patients – whether receiving NHS-funded or self-funded treatment – a fair chance of conceiving."